alanchenchen/v-scroller/README.md

 * `afterScroll `  after you scroll just mean you raise your finger from the container.

 #### plugin methods
+> Notice:You have to add `ref` to the component `scroller` and then use this.$refs to get following methods.

 * `closeLoad (Function) `  no param,forbid infinite loading animation,usually use when your ajax finished.
 * `getPosition (Function)`  no param,get current position of scroller content.
 * `scrollTo (Function(Number,Boolean)) `   scroll to a position in scroller content,two params,the first param required `Number`,the second param isn't required ,it means whether open or close the scrolling animation.